-Alcoholic beverages may be sold and dispensed at NCAA division I championship and ancillary events, provided that the host, venue, and/or concessionaire:
+Alcoholic beverages may be sold and dispensed at NCAA Divisions I and II championship and ancillary events, provided that the host, venue and/or concessionaire:

-- Comply with, and certifies in writing the compliance with, the NCAA Championship and Ancillary Event Alcohol Sales Policy, as amended by the NCAA from time to time, which addresses such matters as: - 0 Permissible types of alcoholic beverages; - 0 Eligibility for the sale and distribution of alcoholic beverages: - Indemnity, warranty, and insurance obligations; and 0 - Verification 0 - Agree to (i) keep and maintain, or cause its designated vendor or concessionaire to keep and maintain, complete and accurate records of all (a) alcohol-related incidents (e.g., expulsions, arrests) and (b) sales transactions related to the sale of concessions at the NCAA Championship and related ancillary events, including gross revenue, cost of goods, allocable overhead, and applicable taxes; (ii) no later than sixty (60) days after the conclusion of the event, provide the NCAA with a report setting forth in reasonable detail such information, together with the corresponding dates of transaction, including (a) alcohol-related revenue generated on each day of the event. (b) the direct cost of selling alcohol at the event (including the cost of goods), and (c) the indirect cost of selling alcohol at the event (including overhead and increased security needs at the event venue site); and (iii) permit the books, records, and accounts of host, venue, and vendor/concessionaire pertaining to the sale of concessions at the event to be inspected, audited, and copied by NCAA or its agents at any time during normal business hours upon giving reasonable notice to host, venue, and vendor/concessionaire.
+- Comply with, and certifies in writing the compliance with, the NCAA Championship and Ancillary Event Alcohol Sales Policy, as amended by the NCAA from time to time, which addresses such matters as: - Permissible types of alcoholic beverages; - Eligibility for the sale and distribution of alcoholic beverages; - Indemnity, warranty, and insurance obligations; and - Verification. - Agree to (i) keep and maintain, or cause its designated vendor or concessionaire to keep and maintain, complete and accurate records of all (a) alcohol-related incidents (e.g., expulsions, arrests) and (b) sales transactions related to the sale of concessions at the NCAA Championship and related ancillary events, including gross revenue, cost of goods, allocable overhead, and applicable taxes; (ii) no later than sixty (60) days after the conclusion of the event, provide the NCAA with a report setting forth in reasonable detail such information, together with the corresponding dates of transaction, including (a) alcohol-related revenue generated on each day of the event, (b) the direct cost of selling alcohol at the event (including the cost of goods), and (c) the indirect cost of selling alcohol at the event (including overhead and increased security needs at the event venue site); and (iii) permit the books, records, and accounts of host, venue, and vendor/concessionaire pertaining to the sale of concessions at the event to be inspected, audited, and copied by NCAA or its agents at any time during normal business hours upon giving reasonable notice to host, venue, and vendor/concessionaire.

-Agree to meet the NCAA's expectation for a share of the revenue derived from the sale of concessions during the event with the NCAA, expressed either as a flat per cap for each session of the event or a percentage of sales, with such agreement to be reflected in a written agreement between the NCAA and the applicable parties (host, venue, and/or concessionaire) executed prior to, or simultaneously with, the NCAA's official selection of the host for the applicable championship.
-The NCAA invites prospective hosts to offer a proposed share of concessions revenue (expressed as a per cap or percentage of sales) in its host bid submission.
+• Agree to meet the NCAA's expectation for a share of the revenue derived from the sale of concessions during the event with the NCAA, with such agreement to be reflected in a written agreement between the NCAA and the applicable parties (host, venue, and/or concessionaire) executed prior to, or simultaneously with, the NCAA's official selection of the host for the applicable championship.
+Notwithstanding anything to the contrary, the parties agree that the NCAA shall retain, and Host/Venue hereby agrees to pay an amount of twenty percent (20%) of the gross revenue generated from the sale of alcohol during the Event, less the pro rata applicable sales tax and credit card fees (without deduction of any operating, costs of goods, indirect, or other expenses, such as overhead, marketing, fulfillment, general & administrative, interest, or other expenses).
+Such payment shall be made to the NCAA within sixty (60) days after the conclusion of the event.

-Division II and Division III
+Division III